nwukie/ChiDG/_sources/code_details/mesh/detail_mesh.txt

 ------------

-The metric terms are defined at each quadrature point in the ``metric(:,:,:)`` component of a given ``element``.
+The metric terms are defined at each quadrature point in the ``metric(:,:,:)`` component of a given ``element_t``.
 To access the matrix of metric components for a given quadrature node 'igq', the component can be used as

 ::